|

 A grapevine looks somewhat like a bush, and therefore is frequently referred to as a "bush vine".
 A grapevine is considered a climbing shrub or a woody vine.
 While it can grow quite long and climb structures, it is essentially a woody plant with a multi-stemmed growth habit, similar to a shrub.
 The term "vine" is used to describe its climbing growth habit.

 How To Enjoy Grapes: Eat them fresh with yogurt or cereal, blend them into smoothies, add them to salads and desserts, and make grape jam or preserves.
-Choose organic grapes whenever possible to minimize pesticide and othe chemical exposure.
+Choose organic grapes whenever possible to minimize pesticide and other chemical exposure.

 Grow an abundance of grapes and freeze plenty to enjoy throughout the year.
 It is easy to freeze grapes and they are just as tasty and beneficial as freshly picked grapes.